cev-api/Wurst7-CevAPI/README.md

 ### Waypoints
 - Create and save waypoints, with optional automatic death waypoints for all players.
 - Manager UI (`.waypoints` or apostrophe key).
-- Compass overlay: Show a bar at the top of the screen that shows the waypoint icons, when you're looking at it then it will display its name (Adjustable Position/Transparency)
+- Compass overlay: Show a bar at the top of the screen that shows the waypoint icons, when you're looking at it then it will display its name (Adjustable Position/Transparency and Render Distance)
 - Coordinates overlay: Show your direction and current XYZ position above the compass overlay
 - Preset icons
 - Features: name, co-ordinates, dimension, icon, visibility, lines, color, copy button, opposite co-ordinates (nether), death pruning.
 - Constant-size labels and optional tracers.
 - Stored per world/server under `wurst/waypoints/<worldId>.json`.
+- Xaero's Minimap integration, allows exporting and importing of waypoint data.
+- Adjustable Tri-state Beacon Mode on waypoints (On/Off/ESP) that matches the waypoint's color.

 ### Breadcrumbs
 - Leaves a line trail behind you (toggle-able/pause-able).
+- Trail can be infinitely long
 - Settings: color, max sections, section length, thickness.

 ### LogoutSpots